Skip to Content

-Easy Sausage Quiche
+Sausage Quiche

-This Easy Sausage Quiche is a cinch to prepare and will quickly become a family favorite!
-It’s perfect for breakfast, brunch and lunch!
+This easy Sausage Quiche is a cinch to prepare and will quickly become a family favorite!
+It’s perfect for breakfast, brunch or lunch!

 My family loves a great quiche recipe!
 They’re pretty much a blank slate, and this sausage quiche is a favorite with plenty of savory sausage and melted cheese.
-We love to serve it with fruit salad, sauteed asparagus, mini chocolate chip muffins, or strawberry mimosas.

-Best Sausage Quiche Recipe:
+Best Cheesy Sausage Quiche Recipe

 John has been making a variety of quiche recipes for years, even before we started the blog.
-One of my favorites is his crustless Southwest Quiche recipe.
-It’s full of green chiles, tomatoes, and chipotle powder and is so good!
+One of my favorites is his crustless Southwest Quiche.

-I’m also lovin’ this sausage quiche with its flakey crust, crumbled sausage, and melted cheese.
 It’s hearty enough to be a full meal after just one slice.
 This quiche recipe is perfect for weekend breakfasts or a easy brunch recipe.

 You can also add some peppers for color, spinach, or kale.
 Toss in your family’s favorites!
-They are going to love this recipe!

 1. Preheat the oven to 375ºF, and place the pie crust in a 9-inch pie dish.

-7. Serve hot with your favorite breakfast sides.
+2. Cool for 10 minutes then serve with your favorite breakfast sides.

 Sausage Quiche Tips and Variations: